Baking and cooking is a science in itself! You can also use STEM skills to making baking and cooking much more exciting.

 Quick treat or gift: No-bake Oat and Cocoa balls

 Super simple and super quick Oat and Cocoa Balls is the perfect treat of gift.
 Just mix all ingredients in a bowl and shape into balls with your hands.
 Chill and serve.
 This is the base for the treats shown in the cover photo.
 It is optional to roll them in sprinkles, shredded coconut, or anything else you can think of, but they are darn good as they are as well.

-I chose organic, local and/or fair trade ingredients if I can, but that I of course a personal preference.
+I always choose organic, local and/or fair trade ingredients if I can, but that I of course a personal preference.
 If you want a low-sugar option, substitute some or all the sugar for stevia.

 Ingredients for ~20 balls, about 1.25 inch (30 mm) in diameter: